The best camping chairs 2023: kick back in style in the backcountry

 Relatively expensive

 After a portable mini chair for lightweight adventures?
 Look no further than the Helinox Zero, possibly the best camping chair for backpacking.
 It may look and feel like your standard comfortable camping chair, but this clever design is lightweight and packs down small enough to fit in the side pocket of a backpack, or into a small daysack.
-It may be compact but it feels very strong and solid, made with ripstop polyester and aluminium poles, and can support up to 120kg.
-It’s also surprisingly comfortable even though it’s so low to the ground, and hugs your back nicely and supports most of your body even if you’re tall.
+It may be compact but on test it felt very strong and solid.
+It's made with ripstop polyester and aluminium poles, and can support up to 120kg.
+We found it to be surprisingly comfortable, even though it’s so low to the ground, and it hugged our tester's back nicely.

 The Zero currently comes with a free removable padded seat warmer, which you can leave behind if space is at a premium but which definitely makes the minimalist nylon bucket seat comfier and warmer if you do use it.
 This chair has a three-digit price tag, but we’d argue it’s well worth it if you’re often exploring off the beaten track.